Nicolas-Paiva/my-swe-diary/README.md

 ### Nov 7, 2023:

 I am not going to lie...
-Some times I think about giving up, even though I am just getting started, but that's because I am struggling a lot with math and also because I am having personal problems with my family and my ex..
+Some times I think about giving up, even though I am just getting started, but that's because I am struggling a lot with math and also because I am having personal problems with my family...

+### Nov 10, 2023:

+My relationship has officially ended.
+I know this is not the right place to write about this, but this has impacted my stuides a lot.
+Although this happened, I managed to learn merge sort and I really enjoyed it.
+I am also taking a look at binary search right now.
+Let's do it!